A Path Forward Exhibit

 I like the idea of multiple spaces and multiple historical perspectives to allow for an informed debate and discussion.

-R. Hamilton about 2 years ago
+R. Hamilton over 2 years ago

 I think the plan for the first, second, and third spaces of the exhibit are a great way to acknowledge the trauma of Indigenous peoples as well as to inspire a positive path towards the future.
 It feels like some of the other commenters didn't read the description of the proposed exhibit, but I agree that having the "Holding Court" statue present is a way for us to identify the wrongs that have occurred in the past.
 People wanted the statue removed not just because it was John A. Macdonald (who benefited greatly from the systemic injustice against Indigenous peoples of the early Canadian government), but it was because Macdonald was presented as a "hero" with no flaws.
 By keeping the statue in the exhibit, we can identify the flaws of early Canadian systems and acknowledge we are still moving towards a brighter future in Canada that includes Indigenous justice and reconciliation.
 It's clear from the proposed plans that the focus of the exhibit is Indigenous peoples, as it should be.
 Excited to see the new statue by Ruth Abernathy.

-Julie Dam about 2 years ago
+Julie Dam over 2 years ago

 So John A. Macdonald was our first Prime Minister.
 No one is perfect but he does deserve a modicum of respect.
 His statue should be on display for visitors.
 We don't have to condone all his actions and we could put a plaque stating this beside it.
 We are constantly bombarded on the retro tv channels about the political incorrectness of shows where the statement that the activities on show may not be condoned now but are presented for people to study it so that the actions are not to occur in the future.
 Same could be said for the statue.
 Bury/hide statue and history may be forgotten and we doomed to repeat the mistakes again.

-Elaine Quigley Savor about 2 years ago
+Elaine Quigley Savor over 2 years ago

 What is the purpose of history?
 Humans are the only species on the planet that assembles physical or oral artifacts to transmit history.
 We can get history wrong in how we record it and in the meaning we give it.
 That does not mean we should erase it.
 That means we have to re-think how we record it and what that means for living life forward.
 I am reminded of the title story in Margaret Lawrence’s The Tomorrow Tamer.
 Young people in a village in Ghana struggle to build a bridge over a dangerous river that separates the village from the market town.
 The young man who champions building the bridge dies in an accident shortly before it is finished.
 Margaret Lawrence ends the story with a group of foreign tourists walking backward over the bridge while they take pictures (selfies).
 For the visitors the bridge has no history.
 We have a history.
 MacDonald was part of it.
 Our challenge is to tell it in ways that help visitors understand both our history and us, as we make tomorrow better than today.
 We can do that.

-Sam Lanfranco about 2 years ago
+Sam Lanfranco over 2 years ago

 If we are to start removing reference to any persons or group of persons who committed what would be viewed as a crime today and thus tarnish their historical image or significance, is there any history that should be displayed anywhere but in a dark corner?